Sendle parcel sizes and weights

 Choosing the right size option for your parcel will ensure there are no hiccups along the way.
-And we can show you how!

 This article has all the information you need to master the Sendle booking process, how to choose the right size for your parcel, and how the shipping cost is calculated.